cthoyt/ssslm/docs/source/ner.rst

 shows two different flavors of grounding for both entity types:

-1. By adding a column ``organ_curie`` that contains string representations of the references to external ontologies like the Brenda Tissue Ontology (BTO).
+1. By adding a column ``organ_curie`` that contains string representations of the references to external ontologies like the Uber Anatomy Ontology (UBERON) and Brenda Tissue Ontology (BTO).
 2. By adding a column ``organ_reference`` that contains a data structure with the prefix, identifier, and name of the references.
 3. By adding a column ``disease_curie`` that contains string representations of the